marcloeb/rareskills/rsWeek9_gasEvmSecurity/EVM_Puzzles/EVM_9_TwoJumpis.md

 0B      36        CALLDATASIZE
 0C      02        MUL           -> multiply calldatasize with callvalue
 0D      6008      PUSH1 08
-0F      14        EQ            -> this should be equal to 08: eg 4 bytes * 2 ether
+0F      14        EQ            -> this should be equal to 08: eg 4 bytes * 2 wei
 10      6014      PUSH1 14
 12      57        JUMPI
 13      FD        REVERT